aymenhafeez/aymenhafeez.github.io/src/content/post/2025-04-14-nvim-telescope.md

 tags: ["neovim", "editor", "plugins"]
 ---

-Talking about one of my favourtite Neovim plugins

----

 (Neo)Vim has some great built-in options when it comes to file navigation.
 The [`:edit`](https://neovim.io/doc/user/editing.html#:edit) and [`:find`](https://neovim.io/doc/user/editing.html#:find) commands, paired with